Black Flash: Original depiction

 The Black Flash essentially fulfills the same role as Death for those who possess super-speed in the DC Universe, returning the speedster to their power source: the Speed Force.
-It is reportedly seen before the deaths of Barry Allen and Johnny Quick.
-Max Mercury has also seen the Black Flash while having had several near-death experiences.
+The Black Flash represents the Speed Force's dark aspect, with his connection to death being limited to those connected to the Speed Force.

-The specter speedster came for Wally West to draw back to the Speed Force, but instead took Linda Park.
-Having seen portents of Wally's death, Max Mercury and Jesse Quick intercepted Wally before reaching the museum where Linda was waiting, with Linda thus being struck by the lightning that was meant to kill Wally.
-It later returns to try to take Wally again, freezing time except for those who possess a connection to the Speed Force.
-Max Mercury, Jay Garrick, and Jesse Quick all attempt to assist Wally by distracting the Black Flash; Wally finally defeats the Black Flash by racing the creature to the end of time, to a point where Death would have no meaning, causing the creature to dissipate.
+The Black Flash comes for Wally West to draw back to the Speed Force, but instead takes Linda Park, who is struck by the lightning that was intended to kill Wally.
+The Black Flash later returns to try to take Wally again, freezing time except for those who possess a connection to the Speed Force.
+Wally defeats the Black Flash by racing him to the end of time, to a point where death has no meaning, causing the Black Flash to dissipate.

-The Black Flash appears to Bart Allen when the Flash loses his powers while battling the Rogues at the Getty Center.
-Despite a clash with Inertia (another possible candidate for the Black Flash), Bart is killed shortly thereafter by the panicked Rogues when it appears Bart would win, even without powers.
+The Black Flash appears to Bart Allen when he loses his powers while battling the Rogues at the Getty Center.
+Shortly afterward, Bart is killed in battle with the Rogues.

-Most recently, the Black Flash is revealed to represent the Speed Force's dark aspect which is responsible for the empowerment of Wally's children.
-His connection to death is limited to those connected to the Speed Force.
-While an issue of Captain Atom suggests Death of the Endless, the Black Racer, and Nekron are all aspects of the same force, Neil Gaiman (creator of Death of the Endless) disagrees with this idea, stating that his creation is the ultimate personification of Death.
-DC Comics, however, tends to depict each character as a separate entity with no connection or relation to each other, seemingly giving merit to the idea presented in Captain Atom.

-During the Final Crisis, Wally theorizes that the Black Racer pursuing himself and Barry is in fact the Black Flash.

-The Black Flash's charred corpse was found in Iowa by two boys in The Flash: Rebirth.

 The Black Flash is sent hunting after the Force Barrier's destruction, killing Psych and attacking Steadfast and Fuerza.
-Hunter Zolomon, cosmically-ehanced with the Sage Force, Strength Force and Still Force, takes Barry into the Forever Force to which the Black Flash chases Barry and Zoom to kill, hoping to heal the Speed Force.
-Zoom later sacrifices himself in order to finally heal the Speed Force, trapping the Black Flash.
+Hunter Zolomon, enhanced with the Sage Force, Strength Force, and Still Force, takes Barry Allen into the Forever Force.
+The Black Flash chases down Barry and Zoom, hoping to heal the Speed Force.
+Zoom sacrifices himself to heal the Speed Force, trapping the Black Flash.

 Barry Allen

-The second Black Flash is Bartholomew "Barry" Allen due to Professor Zoom altering the Speed Force for a time.
+The second Black Flash is Barry Allen, who was transformed due to Eobard Thawne altering the Speed Force.